What the Editors Want

 See this page for detailed submission requirements and guidelines.

 Angela James, Editorial Director (she/her/Ms.), Kerri Buckley, Senior Editor, and Stephanie Doig, Associate Editor, updated the above imprint-wide list, and welcome all queries related to it.
 In addition, please see individual wishlists for Kerri and Stephanie below:

 Kerri Buckley (she/her/Ms.)

-I’ve been asking for single dad romances for so long that I’ve decided to make it my header on this update.
+Single dad books remain at the top of my wishlist.
 All heat levels and settings considered, queer characters most welcome, cute kids a must.
 I want the relationship between Dad and his kid(s) to pull at my heartstrings, the romance to be realistic and deep, and everyone to end up as one big, happy and possibly messy or quirky family.
 Hit me with your grumpy, nerdy, gentle or tough guy dads.
 All the dads.
 Please and thank you.

 - Paranormal cozies with razor-sharp banter and a light, series-long romantic arc